-Healthy People 2020 goals for influenza vaccine are to achieve 70% seasonal influenza vaccine coverage among children ages 6 months - 17 years and among adults 18 years and older; the target among healthcare personnel (HCP) is 90% [3].
-According to the IHS Influenza Awareness System (IIAS) data, IHS influenza vaccine coverage data for patients has remained relatively unchanged over the last 8 influenza seasons and remains considerably below the Healthy People 2020 goal of 70% [Figure1].
+Healthy People 2030 goals for influenza vaccine are to achieve 70% seasonal influenza vaccine coverage among children ages 6 months - 17 years and among adults 18 years and older, and the IHS coverage target among healthcare personnel (HCP) is 90% [3, 4].
+According to the IHS Influenza Awareness System (IIAS), IHS influenza vaccine coverage data for patients has remained relatively unchanged over the last 10 influenza seasons and remains considerably below the Healthy People 2030 goal of 70% [Figure1].
 In addition, influenza vaccine coverage among HCP remained relatively stagnant and fell short of the Healthy People 2020 goal of 90% until implementation of policy requiring influenza vaccination among IHS HCP in the 2015-2016 season [Figure 2].
-This IHS Influenza Vaccination Action Plan was developed to provide a framework for IHS to increase influenza vaccination coverage among both patients and HCP with the eventual goals of reducing influenza-related morbidity and mortality among these groups while also achieving Healthy People benchmarks.
+The IHS Influenza Vaccination Action Plan was developed to provide a framework for IHS to increase influenza vaccination coverage among both patients and HCP with the eventual goals of reducing influenza-related morbidity and mortality among these groups while also achieving Healthy People benchmark(s).